gregrickaby/nextjs-starter/README.md

 #### Page Level

-Simply pass in a `title` and `description` at the page level like so:
+Simply pass in a `title` and `description` prop at the page level like so:

 ```js
 import Layout from '@/components/Layout'